CAFOC – Education and training center for young people

 At the CAFOC education and training center, children and young people receive both a general education and basic training in highly requested technical professions:

-- Theory and practice in electrical engineering or metal processing
+- Theory and practice in electrical engineering

 - Reading and writing